EMBRYOPSIDA Pirani & Prado

 CERATOPHYLLALES Link Main Tree.

-Herbaceous, aquatic; mycorrhizae absent; delphinidin +, alkaloids 0; roots 0; vascular cambium 0; vessels 0; nodes?; stomata 0; leaves opposite, lamina margins spiny-toothed; plant monoecious; flowers extra-axillary, alternating with leaves; P [?or bracts] not vascularized; anthers extrorse, arrangement unclear, tapetum amoeboid; microsporogenesis ?successive; pollen inaperturate, exine 0, pollen tubes branched; G 1, postgenital fusion by secretion; ovule 1/carpel, straight, apical, pendulous, unitegmic; seed coat ± obliterated; endosperm 0, embryo large, suspensor 0. - 1 family, 1 genus, 1-2+ species.
+Herbaceous, aquatic; mycorrhizae absent; delphinidin +, alkaloids 0; roots 0; vascular cambium 0; vessels 0; nodes?; stomata 0; leaves opposite, lamina margins spiny-toothed; plant monoecious; inflorescences extra-axillary, alternating with leaves; staminate inflorescence capitate; bracts 0; perianth 0; A ?1/?3-many, anthers extrorse; tapetum amoeboid; microsporogenesis ?successive; pollen inaperturate, exine 0, pollen tubes branched; carpellate inflorescence: flower single; G 1, ascidiate; compitum necessarily 0; ovule 1/carpel, straight, apical, pendulous, unitegmic, integument ca cells across; seed coat ± obliterated; endosperm 0, embryo long, suspensor 0. - 1 family, 1 genus, 1-2+ species.